judka-uriel/uriel-book/uriel_en.md

 the text of the Ten Commandments. -->

-The medieval authority Rashi ruled that the passages should be arranged in one order, but his grandson Rabbeinu Tam did not heed his grandfather and devised a different order for arranging the passages in the tefillin.
-Therefore today some Orthodoxes <!-- Chabad Hasidim --> are compelled to acquire an additional set of tefillin according to the opinion of Rabbeinu Tam, and to repeat the prayer once more, removing one tefillin and donning the other in its place.
+The medieval authority Rashi ruled that the passages should be arranged in one order, but his grandson Rabbenu Tam did not heed his grandfather and devised a different order for arranging the passages in the tefillin.
+Therefore today some Orthodoxes <!-- Chabad Hasidim --> are compelled to acquire an additional set of tefillin according to the opinion of Rabbenu Tam, and to repeat the prayer once more, removing one tefillin and donning the other in its place.

 A similar story occurred with *mezuzot*: Rashi commanded that mezuzot be hung